design-hub-arc/AutoCADDrawingChecker/README.md

 * use VMWare to connect to Design Hub computers to use AutoCAD
 * he usually won't use start, end, or deltas
 * he will mostly use lengths, angles, text, dimensions, layers

-* student work must be exact, so "correct or not" grading

 * don't do classpath automatic loader: explicitly load, not implicitly
 * see Tutorials folder on desktop
 * Look into Federal Section 508